 - Witnessing an unnatural death

 Traumatic events are sudden and catastrophic.
-For example, dealing with a life threatening illness may lead to certain anxiety disorders, but not to PTSD, as the situation does not happen suddenly.
+For example, dealing with a life-threatening illness may lead to specific anxiety disorders but not PTSD, as the situation does not happen suddenly.
 However, a traumatic experience could be related to a medical condition.
 While uncommon, an example of such an event could be waking up in surgery or experiencing sudden life-threatening and horrifying symptoms of a disease.

-The goal of PTSD Therapy is to help you develop a balanced way of viewing the traumatic event that won’t leave you feeling guilty or having unrealistic negative beliefs about what actually happened.
+The goal of PTSD therapy is to help you develop a balanced way of viewing the traumatic event that won’t leave you feeling guilty or having unrealistic negative beliefs about what happened.
 Enlisting a support team of family and friends in treatment is extremely valuable, so do not be afraid to include them.
-A consultation can help you to understand your needs and establish a treatment plan uniquely effective for you.
+A consultation can help you understand your needs, and the professionals in our treatment program can establish a uniquely effective treatment plan.

-If you or a loved one are experiencing the symptoms of PTSD, it is important to seek support in an environment that feels safe.
-If there is an ongoing event in your life that is leading to continued trauma — such as abuse — get help each right away.
-Call our toll-free number 24 hours a day and speak to an admissions coordinator about available treatment options.
+If you or a loved one are experiencing the symptoms of PTSD, it is crucial to seek support.
+If there is an ongoing event in your life that is leading to trauma, such as abuse, reach out for help right away.
+Call us at 269.280.4673 24 hours a day and speak to an admissions coordinator about available treatment options.
 You are not alone.
-Call us now.